-Now we apply results of the previous Section directly to the analytic continuation of a function $F(\omega)$ from the imaginary axis to the real one, assuming $F(\omega)$ to be analytic in the upper plane.
-QMC simulation gives values of the function $F$ at Matsubara frequencies $i \omega_k$ on the imaginary axis:
+Now we apply abstract results of the previous section directly to the analytic continuation of a function $F(\omega)$ from the imaginary axis to the real one, assuming $F(\omega)$ to be analytic in the upper half-plane.
+A QMC simulation gives values of the function $F$ at Matsubara frequencies $i \omega_k$ on the imaginary axis:

-Let $\omega_0$ be a typical frequency scale of the problem.
-Let us introduce a conformal mapping of the upper frequency plane to a circle of a unitary radius with the center at zero point:
+Let $\omega_0$ be a typical energy scale of the problem (in other words, a natural energy unit).
+We introduce a conformal mapping of the upper frequency half-plane to the interior of a circle of an unitary radius with the center at the origin:

-The mapping is illustrated by figure \ref{fig:conformal}.
-In this case all imaginary frequencies are mapped to a segment $z\in[-1;1]$; all real frequencies correspond to the circle with radius 1.
+The mapping is illustrated in \fref{fig:conformal}.
+In this case all imaginary frequencies are univocally mapped onto the segment $z\in[-1;1]$; all real frequencies correspond to a circle with a radius 1.

-If $F$ is analytic in the upper plane as a function of complex frequency, it has the same property in the unit circle in the $z$-plane and can be expanded in the Taylor series at point $z=0$:
+If $F$ is analytic in the upper half-plane as a function of a complex frequency, it has the same property in the unit circle in the $z$-plane and thus can be expanded in a Taylor series around the point $z=0$:

-Assuming that the function $F(z)$ is smooth, we can then take into account a finite number of terms in this expansion.
-The proper number $N$ of terms to be kept can be estimated from test runs of the program for a known function $F$.
-After the expansion coefficients $f_n$ are determined, we can then sum up the series at any point of the circle $|z|=1$ and thus restore values of $F(\omega)$ on the real axis.
+Assuming that the function $F(\omega(z))$ is smooth, we can then take into account a finite number of terms in this expansion.
+A proper number $N$ of terms to be kept can be estimated from test runs of the algorithm for a fixed model function $F$.
+When expansion coefficients $f_n$ are determined, we can sum up the series at any point of the circle $|z|=1$ and restore values of $F(\omega)$ on the real axis in this way.